Athlete Question: I cramped up badly racing Park City Point 2 Point? What can I do next time to prevent that happening?

-Prevention: Drink just the right amount and not too much.
+Drink just the right amount and not too much to maintain electrolyte balance.

 Dehydration may or may not cause muscle cramps.
-Avoiding dehydrations is a no-brainer for racers, as dehydration negatively affects race performance in multiple ways.
+Avoiding dehydration is a no-brainer for racers, as dehydration negatively affects race performance in multiple ways.

 Some people are simply crampers, while others are not.
 If you have read this far, then you probably are a cramper.
 There is evidence that cramping susceptibility increases with age.